daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-29-Mcapitata-Development-ITS2-Analysis-Part-2.md

 ##### Create the SymPortal conda environment

 Next, create a conda environment to work in.
 You can do this in interactive mode, but there is a long install.
-I tried to do this with a bash script but was not successful.

 ```
 interactive